Henry-Harvey/Henry-Harvey/README.md

 Software Quality Assurance Intern
 CommScope
 May 2021 – August 2021
-I engaged as a critical member of the iTRACS development scrum team by ensuring the satisfactory quality of software, recording and providing valuable feedback, and participating in and contributing to code reviews.
+I engaged as a critical member of the iTRACS development scrum team.
+I ensured that the quality of software was satisfactory, recorded and provided valuable feedback, and participated in and contributed to code reviews.

 # Projects
 - [Jingle](https://jingle.azurewebsites.net/jingle/home/) A Java Spring dynamic web application hosted on Azure.
 It offers a music-sharing platform that features login, register, product creation, product lists, and product viewing. it uses Bootstrap and jQuery for a responsive front-end.